-LA Officer / Chair of Governing Body
+LA Officer / Chair of governing body

-(Banning letter, from the LA or Governing Body to member of the public) Recorded delivery Dear I have received a report from the Head Teacher at (insert name) school about your conduct on (enter date and time).
+(Banning Letter, from the LA or governing body: to member of the public)

+I have received a report from the head teacher at (insert name) school about your conduct on (enter date and time).

 (Add factual summary of the incident and of its effect on staff, pupils, other parents.)

-I must inform you that the Local Authority/ Governing Body (delete as appropriate) will not tolerate conduct of this nature on its premises and will act to protect its staff and pupils.
-On the advice of the Head Teacher I am therefore instructing that you are not to reappear on the premises of the school.
+I must inform you that the authority/ governing body (delete as appropriate) will not tolerate conduct of this nature on its premises and will act to protect its staff and pupils.
+On the advice of the head teacher I am therefore instructing that you are not to reappear on the premises of the school.
 If you do not comply with this instruction I may arrange for you to be removed from the premises and prosecuted under Section 547 of the Education Act 1996.
-Ifconvicted, you are liable to a fine of up to £500.
-Yours sincerely LA Officer / Chair of Governing Body
+If convicted, you are liable to a fine of up to £500.